Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Lewis frowned at him, but Sergeant Lee nodded enthusiastically. "*Good* name," he declared.

-"This is goin’ over my head here…" Lewis complained.
+"This is goin’ over my head here..."
+Lewis complained.

 "Enewetak Atoll.
 Where they tested Ivy Mike?"
 Lee prompted.
 Lewis gave him a blank shake of the head.
 "The hydrogen bomb?"